smartdevicelink/sdl_evolution/proposals/NNNN-ServiceStatusUpdateToHMI.md

       <description>When a Service is rejected because the security certificate is invalid/expired.</description>
     </element>
     <element name="INVALID_TIME" >
-      <description>When a Service is rejected because the system was unable to get a valid SystemTime from HMI which is required for certificate authentication.</description>
+      <description>When a Service is rejected because the system was unable to get a valid SystemTime from HMI, which is required for certificate authentication.</description>
     </element>
   </enum>
 </interface>